jaesoft/website/source/_services/application-development.md

 description: Jaesoft provides bespoke application development
 ---

-We build customized payment platforms (mobile and USSD applications) for corporate entities, non-governmental organizations and other entities across industries.
+We develop unique and advanced mobile applications for corporate entities and businesses.